Villa Rica, Georgia: Historical markers

-Villa Rica currently has three historical markers.
+Villa Rica currently has four historical markers.
 The first one was erected in 1994 marking the birthplace of Thomas A. Dorsey, the father of gospel songs.
 Dorsey learned about music as a child at Mt.
 Prospect Baptist Church.
 After leaving Villa Rica, Dorsey became a famous blues musician known as Georgia Tom.
 After the death of his first wife and son, he returned to religious music, but the influence of the blues resulted in the creation of a new style of music which was eventually referred to as gospel.

 The second historical marker was erected in 2003 with information about the grove, the ancestral home of the Tyson family.
 Having moved here in 1853, the Tysons are among the oldest families in Villa Rica.

 The third historical marker was erected in 2007 on the 50th anniversary of the Villa Rica Explosion.
 The explosion was caused by a gas leak in Berry's Pharmacy which completely destroyed that building and three neighboring buildings.
 Twelve people died and twenty others were injured.
 In terms of injury and loss of life, the explosion remains the most catastrophic event in Carroll County history.

+The fourth was erected 2011 by Villa Rica Historic Preservation Commission.
+While the resolve of the freedom riders was challenged by violence elsewhere, they passed through Villa Rica without serious incident on May 14, 1961.